War elephant: Indian subcontinent

 There is uncertainty as to when elephant warfare first started, but it is widely accepted that it began in ancient India.
 The early Vedic period did not extensively specify the use of elephants in war.
 However, in the Ramayana, Indra is depicted as riding either Airavata, a mythological elephant, or on the Uchchaihshravas, as his mounts.
 Elephants were widely utilized in warfare by the later Vedic period by the 6th century BC.
 The increased conscription of elephants in the military history of India coincides with the expansion of the Vedic Kingdoms into the Indo-Gangetic Plain suggesting its introduction during the intervening period.
-The practice of riding on elephants in peace and war, royalty or commoner, in the 6th or 5th century BC.
+The practice of riding on elephants in peace and war, royalty or commoner, was first recorded in the 6th or 5th century BC.
 This practice is believed to be much older than proper recorded history.
+Elephants were also used against Alexander the Great's army in India.

 The ancient Indian epics Ramayana and Mahābhārata, dating from 5th–4th century BC, elaborately depict elephant warfare.
 They are recognized as an essential component of royal and military processions.
 In ancient India, initially, the army was fourfold (chaturanga), consisting of infantry, cavalry, elephants and chariots.
-Kings and princes principally ride on chariots, which was considered the most royal, while seldom riding the back of elephants.
+Kings and princes principally rode on chariots, which were considered the most royal, while seldom riding on the backs of elephants.
 Although viewed as secondary to chariots by royalty, elephants were the preferred vehicle of warriors, especially the elite ones.
 While the chariots eventually fell into disuse, the other three arms continued to be valued.
 Many characters in the epic Mahābhārata were trained in the art.
-According to the rules of engagement set for the Kurukshetra War two men were to duel utilizing the same weapon and mount including elephants.
+According to the rules of engagement set for the Kurukshetra War, two men were to duel utilizing the same weapon and mount, including elephants.
 In the Mahābhārata the akshauhini battle formation consists of a ratio of 1 chariot : 1 elephant : 3 cavalry : 5 infantry soldiers.
 Many characters in the Mahābhārata were described as skilled in the art of elephant warfare e.g. Duryodhana rides an elephant into battle to bolster the demoralized Kaurava army.
 Scriptures like the Nikāya and Vinaya Pitaka assign elephants in their proper place in the organization of an army.
 The Samyutta Nikaya additionally mentions the Gautama Buddha being visited by a 'hatthāroho gāmaṇi'.
 He is the head of a village community bound together by their profession as mercenary soldiers forming an elephant corp.